eh-am/eh-am.github.io/content/posts/angular-mock-endpoint/index.md

 }
 ```

-(obs: this is a fake requirement, since the real Star Wars API already returns these fields in the ``/api/planets` call)
+(Obs: this is a fake requirement, since the real Star Wars API already returns these fields in the `/api/planets` call).

 ## Introducing json-server

-`json-server` is a fake REST api written in `nodeJS` that really shines in cases like this.
-We can use our proxy to point to json-server instead of the real thing!
+`json-server` is a fake REST API server written in Node.js that really shines in cases like this.
+We can use our proxy to point to `json-server` instead of the real thing!

 First, we need to install it: